 Computer Aided Design

-Are you looking to pursue a degree in engineering, product design, or manufacturing?
-Consider a degree in computer-aided design (CAD).
+Are you seeking a degree in engineering, product design, civil engineering, or manufacturing?
+Consider a degree or professional certification in computer-aided design (CAD).
 CAD is an advanced product development tool that automates numerous complex design tasks.
-Used in the manufacturing field, CAD enables engineers, designers, and technicians to develop new products quickly and precisely.
-Traditional technical drawing theory and practices are used with the most up-to-date CAD applications, rapid prototyping machines, modeling simulators, and other high-tech commodities.
+CAD designers, engineers, and technicians develop new products quickly and precisely in manufacturing.
+Traditional technical drawing theory and practices are used with the most up-to-date AutoCAD software applications, rapid prototyping machines, modeling simulators, and other high-tech commodities.

 The CAD program at Elgin Community College provides you with the technical expertise to pursue career opportunities in engineering, product design, manufacturing, and much more.